Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/topics/components/buttons.md

 More information about how interactivity works can be found in [the interactivity article](xref:modules_interactivity)

 Since buttons create interactions, there are also two additional properties in the configuration:
-- ResponseBehavior
+- @DisCatSharp.Interactivity.InteractivityConfiguration.ResponseBehavior
-- ResponseMessage
+- @DisCatSharp.Interactivity.InteractivityConfiguration.ResponseMessage

-ResponseBehavior is what interactivity will do when handling something that isn't a valid valid button, in the context of waiting for a specific button.
-It defaults to `Ignore`, which will cause the interaction fail.
+@DisCatSharp.Interactivity.InteractivityConfiguration.ResponseBehavior is what interactivity will do when handling something that isn't a valid valid button, in the context of waiting for a specific button.
+It defaults to @DisCatSharp.Interactivity.Enums.InteractionResponseBehavior.Ignore, which will cause the interaction fail.

-Alternatively, setting it to `Ack` will acknowledge the button, and continue waiting.
+Alternatively, setting it to @DisCatSharp.Interactivity.Enums.InteractionResponseBehavior.Ack will acknowledge the button, and continue waiting.

-Respond will reply with an ephemeral message with the aforementioned response message.
+@DisCatSharp.Interactivity.Enums.InteractionResponseBehavior.Respond will reply with an ephemeral message with the aforementioned response message.

-ResponseBehavior only applies to the overload accepting a string id of the button to wait for.
+@DisCatSharp.Interactivity.InteractivityConfiguration.ResponseBehavior only applies to the overload accepting a string id of the button to wait for.